The agro-food sector has been undergoing a revolutionary upheaval in its global environment and market conditions.

 Elimination of all substances presenting such a risk reduces the potential for contamination in the food chain.

-The KIR standard of certification formally prohibits use of these animal ingredients.
+The BIR standard of certification formally prohibits use of these animal ingredients.

-The KIR Pareve line of products goes even further, eliminating milk products as well.
+The BIR Pareve line of products goes even further, eliminating milk products as well.

 in the production process and rigorously and stringently verifies this throughout.